View Larger Map

 Early this morning, catch your train to Amritsar, city of the Golden Temple.

-After lunch, relax at hotel.
-Later in the afternoon, proceed to the India – Pakistan border.
+Upon arrival, check in at your hotel and freshen up.
+This afternoon, proceed to the India – Pakistan border.
 You will visit the Wagah Border, to see the 'lowering of the flags' ceremony.
 This unique ceremony involves a parade by Indian Border Security Force and Pakistan Rangers soldiers.
-This evening, visit the sparkling Golden Temple, the most popular Sikh temple in India.
+In the evening, visit the sparkling Golden Temple, the most popular Sikh temple in India.

 After breakfast take a city tour of Amritsar, visiting the Jallianwallah Bagh (famous gardens close to the Golden Temple, which narrate the story of the most horrific pre-independence massacre in India) and the Ram Bagh museum (closed on Monday).